EgeCaglarDurmaz/markdown-cv/index.md

 <!-- __Managing Director (Founder of the Start-Up)__ _@Integra ICT_ -->
 ### Managing Director
 `2016 – now`
-@Integra ICT
+_@Integra ICT_
 - ***Management***
-  ■ Leading the company in researching and developing battery-free IoT technologies and edge computing ■ Managing projects supported by the Scientific and Technological Research Council of Turkey ■ Developing business strategies, managing strategic partnerships, and overseeing product development ■ Applying appropriate project management standards to ensure efficient execution of projects ■
+  ■ Leading the company in researching and developing battery-free IoT technologies and edge computing ■ Managing projects supported by the Scientific and Technological Research Council of Turkey ■ Developing business strategies, managing strategic partnerships, and overseeing product development ■ Applying appropriate project management standards to ensure efficient execution of projects
 - ***Development***
-  ■ Providing IT-based project support to clients, ensuring their needs were met ■
+  ■ Providing IT-based project support to clients, ensuring their needs were met

-### __IT Coordinator__
+### IT Coordinator
 `2011 – 2016`
 _@Turkish Petroleum Refineries Corporation_
-- Managing in-house/outsourced software development and integrating them with existing systems
-- Reporting and presenting the progress of IT projects to the management
-- Preparing and tracking the yearly budget of the IT department
-- Managing a team of 12 people responsible for the IT service desk
-- Adopting and applying appropriate technical and quality strategies and standards
+■ Managing in-house/outsourced software development and integrating them with existing systems ■ Reporting and presenting the progress of IT projects to the management ■ Preparing and tracking the yearly budget of the IT department ■ Managing a team of 12 people responsible for the IT service desk ■ Adopting and applying appropriate technical and quality strategies and standards

-### __IT Expert__ <br/>_@Turkish Petroleum Refineries Corporation_
+### IT Expert
 `2006 – 2011`
+_@Turkish Petroleum Refineries Corporation_
-* Developing and implementing new IT solutions from the scratch
-* System and business analysis
+■ Developing and implementing new IT solutions from the scratch ■ System and business analysis
-* Communicating and coordinating IT-related activities with other business functions
-* Developing IT project management procedures
+■ Communicating and coordinating IT-related activities with other business functions ■ Developing IT project management procedures
-* Applying change control and configuration management processes
+■ Applying change control and configuration management processes

-### __Application Consultant (as a Computer Engineer)__ _@Boğaziçi Yazılım Corporation_
+### Application Consultant (as a Computer Engineer)
 `2005 – 2006`
+_@Boğaziçi Yazılım Corporation_
-- IT solution analysis, design, and documentation
+■ IT solution analysis, design, and documentation
-- Providing user training and system support for asset management software, IBM-Maximo
+■ Providing user training and system support for asset management software, IBM-Maximo

-### __Production Systems Engineer (as an Industrial Engineer)__ _@İzmir Teba HVAC Tech.
+### Production Systems Engineer (as an Industrial Engineer)
+`2004 – 2005`
+_@İzmir Teba HVAC Tech.
 Corporation_
-`2004 – 2005`
-- Managing a team of 20 people; assigning them tasks, and motivating them to meet deadlines
-- Preparing daily, weekly production plans, automation of assembly line
-- Establishing communication with the suppliers and sales regions
+■ Managing a team of 20 people; assigning them tasks, and motivating them to meet deadlines ■ Preparing daily, weekly production plans, automation of assembly line ■ Establishing communication with the suppliers and sales regions

 ## EDUCATION
 `2015 – 2022`